-Alissa has spent 40 years working to eliminate poverty, promote cross-cultural understanding, invest in youth, protect the environment, and promote civil rights.
+Alissa has spent over 40 years working to eliminate poverty, promote cross-cultural understanding and civil rights, invest in youth and children, and protect the environment.

 After graduating from Stanford, Alissa spent several years doing community development in Indonesian villages.
-She then earned a Masters in Public Health in Hawaii, worked in Hawaiian nonprofits and the Hawaii legislature, and ran an international exchange organization in California.
+She then earned a Masters in Public Health in Hawaii, worked for Hawaiian nonprofits and the Hawaii legislature, and ran an international exchange organization in California.

-Alissa founded the Saturday Academy Outreach program for under-represented ethnic groups in math and science fields, directed the Hanna Andersson Children’s Foundation, and was the Oregon Solutions Program Manager to rebuild the Vernonia K-12 Schools after flooding, and non-profit consultant.
+Alissa's job included: Saturday Academy Outreach program founder/director for under-represented ethnic groups in math and science, Hanna Andersson Children’s Foundation director, Oregon Solutions Program Manager to rebuild the Vernonia K-12 Schools after flooding, and non-profit consultant.

-Her volunteer commitments included serving on the boards of Impact NW, Northwest Health Foundation, Portland Children’s Levy, and the Multnomah County Commission on Children, Families and Community.
-She was an active parent volunteer at Atkinson, Mt.
-Tabor Middle School, Hosford, DaVinci, and Cleveland.
+Her volunteer commitments included serving on the boards of Impact NW, Northwest Health Foundation, Portland Children’s Levy, and Multnomah County Commission on Children, Families & Community, and parent volunteer/advocate for Portland Public Schools.